PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

                     Question
                     ^^^
                     Can PCPO solve the multi-constraint problem?
-And how PCPO actually do that?
+And how PCPO do that?

     .. grid-item::
         :columns: 12 6 6 7